-17. CONTINGENT LIABILITIES
+16. CONTINGENT LIABILITIES

-The Group has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
-In 2013, HMRC informed the Group that its interpretation of the UK rules means that the group relief is not available.
-In 2020, HMRC concluded their enquiry into the matter and issued a closure notice.
-The Group's interpretation of the rules has not changed and hence it has appealed to the First Tier Tax Tribunal, with a hearing expected in 2023.
-If the final determination of the matter by the judicial process is that HMRC's position is correct, management estimate that this would result in an increase in current tax liabilities for the company of approximately £1,899k (including interest).
-The Group, having taken appropriate advice, does not consider that this is a case where additional tax will ultimately fall due.
+LBG has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
+In 2013, HMRC informed LBG that its interpretation of the UK rules means that the group relief is not available.
+In 2020, HMRC concluded its enquiry into the matter and issued a closure notice.
+LBG's interpretation of the UK rules has not changed and hence it appealed to the First Tier Tax Tribunal, with a hearing having taken place in May 2023.
+If the final determination of the matter by the judicial process is that HMRC's position is correct, management believes that this would result in an increase in current tax liabilities for the company of approximately £1,965k (including interest).
+LBG, following conclusion of the hearing and having taken appropriate advice, does not consider that this is a case where additional tax will ultimately fall due.

-18. RISK MANAGEMENT
+17. RISK MANAGEMENT